richyen/richyen.github.io/_posts/2026-03-30-plan_cache_mode.markdown

 # The Automatic Switch in Action

 After resetting `plan_cache_mode` back to `auto`, we execute the statement five times using the common value `'Y'`.
 Each run generates a custom Seq Scan plan at cost ~28,910.
-After five such executions, PostgreSQL compares `Average custom plan cost: ~28,910` v. `Generic plan cost: ~19,322`
+After five such executions, the planner compares `Average custom plan cost: ~28,910` v. `Generic plan cost: ~19,322`

 Since 19,322 ≤ 28,910, the generic plan is chosen from execution 6 onward.